dotlang/language/README.md

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>><

 # Functions
+- You can use `=` to define function alias:
+`func a(x:int, y:int)->float = b` means a is same as b.
+Any call to a, will be redirected to b and b must have same signature as a.
+- All functions return something.
+If they don't, compiler will set their return type to `nothing`.
 - Function inputs are immutable.
 Only local variables can appear on the left side of `=`.
 - Note that when I call `process(myIntOrFloat)` with union, it implies that there must be functions for both int and union (or a func with union type).
 - explain fwd functions